 Although we have not been materially inhibited from selling products in connection with patent, trademark and trade dress disputes, as we focus on innovation in our product lines, extend our brands into new product categories and expand the geographic scope of our marketing, we may become subject to litigation based on allegations of infringement or other improper use of intellectual property rights of third parties, including third party trademark, copyright and patent rights.
 An increasing number of our products include technologies or designs for which we have obtained or applied for patent protection.
 Failure to successfully obtain and maintain patents on these innovations could negatively affect our ability to market and sell our products.
 Litigation is often necessary to defend against claims of infringement or to enforce and protect our intellectual property rights.
 As we utilize e-commerce and social media to a greater degree in our sales and marketing efforts, we face an increasing risk of patent infringement claims from non-operating entities and others covering broad functional aspects of internet operations.
-Intellectual property lights, subject us to significant liabilities or require us to seek licenses from third parties, which may not be available on commercially reasonable terms, if at all.
+Intellectual property litigation may be costly and may divert management's attention from the operation of our business.
+Adverse determinations in any litigation may result in the loss of our proprietary rights, subject us to significant liabilities or require us to seek licenses from third parties, which may not be available on commercially reasonable terms, if at all.
 Any of these outcomes may have a material adverse effect on our financial condition, results of operations or cash flows.